 ~/.config/Claude/claude_desktop_config.json

-Add the Status Observer MCP configuration:
+Edit the file to add the Status Observer configuration:

 {